patrickpichler/of_bees_and_runtime_security/talk.md

 eBPF?

 Nice!
 Now, the main goal of this talk is to give you a good idea, why eBPF is considered this next level technology and what makes it so powerful.
-To achieve this, we are going to dive into how eBPF is implemented on kernel level.
-Armed with the knowledge how it works, we are going to look at two real world Kubernetes security products, to figure out how they leverage eBPF.
+To achieve this, we are going to dive deep into the low level details of eBPF and figure out how it is actually working.
+We are also going to checkout how it is used in today's Cloud native landscape.

 <!-- show https://ebpf.io/static/e293240ecccb9d506587571007c36739/f2674/overview.png -->

-For those of you who do not know eBPF, it can be thought of as JavaScript for the Linux kernel.
+For those of you who do not know eBPF, it can be compared to what JavaScript is for the Browser, but for the Linux kernel.
 Sounds strange, but is incredibly useful.
-Before eBPF it was incredibly hard to extend the Linux kernel. eBPF changed this, by offering a secure way.
+Before eBPF it was incredibly hard to extend the Linux kernel. eBPF changed this, by offering a secure way of doing exactly this.
 We are going to learn about the exact details a bit later.
-This power is used today in a lot of different tools and products across various use cases and all of this in a secure way.
+This power is used today in a lot of different tools and products across various use cases.
 Sounds not only amazing, but it is amazing.
 As you can see in the overview, there are quite a few components on various layers involved.
 To give you a better feel about eBPF, we are going to have a closer look at the lower levels.

 <!-- History of eBPF -->

+But fist, let me give you a quick history lesson.

-I will not turn this into a length history lesson, so all I am going to tell you is, that eBPF was introduced into kernel version 3.18 back in 2014, after a lot of hard work of its original creator Alexei Strarovoitov.
+I will not turn this into lengthy lecture.
+All I am going to tell you is, that eBPF was introduced into kernel version 3.18 back in 2014, after a lot of hard work of its original creator Alexei Strarovoitov.
 Even though it original it was an abbreviation for `extended Berkley Package Filters`, it nowadays has little to do with `Berkley Package Filters` and should be thought of as its own term.
-The original use case was focused around network virtualization and software designed networking, but has since then evolved to cater other use cases as well.
+The original use case was focused around network virtualization and software defined networking, but has since then evolved to cater other use cases as well.

 If you want to learn more about the origin story of eBPF, there is a whole 30-minutes documentary